mgalz/filmDatabase/README.txt

 request

 To run current project:
-- npm install dependencies,
+- 'npm install' all dependencies,
-- create a 'config.js' file with your own API keys to be exported to "index.js"
+- create a 'config.js' file with your own API keys to be exported to "index.js",
 - run node index.js in terminal